roboportal/dakka/README.md

 ## Adding Assertions
 Assertion Blocks are validation steps, which are converted to assertion logic such as <code>cy.get('#loading').should('not.exist')</code>.
-To assertion hover over the floating plus sign and drag and drop assertion block.
+To add an assertion hover over the floating plus sign and drag and drop assertion block.

 <br/>
 <div align="center">